 Sonya’s concert and chamber music engagements include Orff’s Carmina Burana, Fauré’s Requiem, Haydn’s Missa Brevis: St Joannis de Deo, Handel’s Messiah, Brahms’ German Requiem, and Mahler’s 4th Symphony performed with orchestras and choruses around the country such as One World Symphony, the Greenwich Choral Society, the Bronx Orchestra, the Master Singers of Milwaukee, and the Willow Ensemble.
 Operatic roles include le Feu in L'enfant et les sortilèges, Fiordiligi in Così fan tutte, the title role in Lakmé, Frasquita in Carmen, Musetta in La Bohème, Barbarina in Le Nozze di Figaro, Laurie in The Tender Land, and Lucia from Benjamin Britten's The Rape of Lucretia.

 Equally committed to the performance of contemporary music, Sonya regularly participates in musical readings of living composers with Helix!
 New Music Ensemble, and has performed in two world premiers: Michael Sahl’s Katrina, Voices of the Lost, featured at the Tribeca New Music Festival, and Richard Thompson’s The Mask in the Mirror.
 She was the soprano soloist in the Prototype Festival's 2018 presentation of Ellen Reid’s dreams of the new world.

-Sonya holds performance degrees from Miami University of Ohio, and received additional training at Mannes College of Music in New York City.
-She is currently pursuing a Doctor of Musical Arts degree in Voice Performance at the Mason Gross School of the Arts, Rutgers University.
+Sonya holds performance degrees from Miami University of Ohio, and she is currently pursuing a Doctor of Musical Arts degree in Voice Performance at the Mason Gross School of the Arts, Rutgers University.